 Historically, light-duty and general purpose chainsaws have been two-stroke machines, and they remain the most popular.
 Heavy-duty professional models are more likely to contain four-stroke motors.
-Two-stroke models often struggle to meet CARB and EPA emission regulations, making them illegal in more than a dozen states.
+Two-stroke models often struggle to meet California Air Resources Board (CARB) and Environmental Protection Agency (EPA) emission regulations, making them illegal in more than a dozen states.
 As a result, some manufacturers have developed lower emission two-stroke engines that rival their four-stroke counterparts.

 While cubic capacity (cc) is often listed and can be anywhere from around 20cc to over 50cc, few manufacturers provide actual power output figures.
 In general, this is not a problem, as makers of quality chainsaws do an excellent job of matching engine size to the power demanded for efficient cutting.

 A description of any gas chainsaw likely includes the bar size, sometimes referred to as the “guide bar.”
 (Bars are the steel guide plate the chain runs around.)
 This measurement is almost always in inches.
 As a rule of thumb, light-duty chainsaws have a bar from 12 to 14 inches, general purpose chainsaws have bars that run from 16 to 20 inches, and professional models have bars that are 22 inches or more.
 The largest chainsaws can exceed 48 inches.

 However, exceptions exist.
 Some high-powered professional chainsaws have shorter bars for added maneuverability.
 These are often designed for working among branches at height, usually by contractors in climbing harnesses.